CISPA-SysSec/mua_fuzzer_bench/README.md

 Additionally, the framework requires a few python packages.
 The python environment is managed through [hatch](https://hatch.pypa.io/latest/).
-All that needs to be is install hatch, then `hatch shell` will set up the packages.
+All that needs to be installed is hatch, then `hatch shell` will set up the packages.

 ```bash